Investigators

 Ian holds a BSc in physics from UBC, and his background is in medical physics.
 His work is focused on lung cancer management using computer vision tools and artificial intelligence.

-MASc Student, Engineering Science (SFU)
+MASc Student, Biomedical Engineering (UBC)

 Graduates